Learn what healthy fats are, why you need them, and how to get more in your diet!

 Dear friends, as Heart Month is coming to an end, it’s time we have another nutrition talk.
 It’s about fat.
 I’m not talking about your weight (which doesn’t matter anyway, that’s just a number!).
 No, I’m talking about dietary fat, the kind that comes from food.
-For years, maybe decades, you’ve been told fat is bad.
+For decades you’ve been told fat is bad.
 “Stay away from fat”.
 “Low-fat is better.”
 So we should just keep avoiding anything with fat in it right?
 Wrong.
 Fat is actually healthy and you need it in your diet.
 Because science.
 Let me explain.

 Monounsaturated fats are the healthy fats found in extra-virgin olive oil, avocados, nuts, and peanut butter.
 They help lower your LDL or “bad cholesterol” and raise your HDL or “good cholesterol,” which lowers your risk for heart disease.

 Omega-3s also help your cholesterol levels and can reduce your risk of heart disease by reducing inflammation, blood pressure, and arrhythmias.
 Research is ongoing, but omega-3s may even decrease depression and the risk for cognitive decline in dementia.
 Another important thing: your body can’t make these fats on it’s own, so you have to get them in your diet for your body to function.
-Find them in include fatty fish (like salmon, tuna, trout, and mackerel), walnuts and flaxseed.
+Find them in include fatty fish (like salmon, tuna, trout, and mackerel), walnuts, chia seeds and flaxseed.